 Did the group articulate that the sequence's narrative is a description of a character?
 If not, make it explicit now:

 The narrative of the dance, after adopting the starting position, describes a character’s lips, smile, heart, walk and the town where he lives.
 Finally he is shown playing the flute.

-Students perform the sequence they have learned (up to 45 seconds) in two or three groups to the rest of the class.
-They could give feedback on each other.
+Students perform the sequence they have learned (up to 45 seconds) to the rest of the class.
+This is a good opportunity for students to give feedback to each other.

 Students research different functions of dance.

 One of Odissi’s functions is to tell stories, which was especially useful when most people didn’t read or write.
-Does Odissi fulfil any other functions?
+Does Odissi fulfill any other functions?

-Make a list of some of the different functions that dance can fulfil (eg for socialising, for uniting a group, entertainment, artistic expression, physical spontaneity etc).
-List some dance styles that fulfil those functions.
+Make a list of some of the different functions that dance can fulfill (eg for socialising, for uniting a group, entertainment, artistic expression, physical spontaneity etc).
+List some dance styles that fulfill those functions.